senior-bull/java-workspace/src/main/java/com/bull/functional/functional.md

 * Throwing an exception is a side effect
 * In other words, the output of a functional program must depend only on its argument
+* if-else and for-loops are not prefereable

 #### Basics

-This special kind of function, taking functions as its arguments and returning functions, is called a *higher-order function (HOF)*
+* This special kind of function, taking functions as its arguments and returning functions, is called a *higher-order function (HOF)*